 On one side there is partially snow-covered mountains while on the other side a river is flowing with lush green pine trees growing on its banks.
 The locals say that it is one of the tributaries of the mighty Teesta river.
 Go there as there is nothing like Yumthang!
 This place has its own unique essence and aura.

 Before I visited the valley, I thought only Uttarakhand has the famous Valley of Flowers.
 But, I would suggest you make your travel plan to Yumthang too if you want to witness a valley full of blooming Rhododendrons of around 24 species and other varieties of exquisite wildflowers.

 The snow-covered peaks and the greenery itself is reason enough to be in Yumthang Valley.
 Photography by Hari Prasad Nayak

 Eating Options Near Yumthang Valley

-Once you reach Yumthang valley, eating at the local dhabas on the parking junction is a must.
+Once you reach Yumthang, eating at the local dhabas on the parking junction is a must.
 I took thukpa and momos, then went on to explore the souvenir shops around and bought some take-back-home gifts

 Eating near the snowline is an experience in itself.
 Photography by Atharva Vaidya